czue/pegasus-docs/deployment/kamal.md

 Then create a new repository, choosing a unique name for your app, and marking it "private".

 Finally you will need to create an access token.
-Go to "Account Settings" --> "Security" and make a new access token, giving it the default permissions of Read, Write, Delete.
+Go to "My Account" --> "Security" and make a new access token, giving it the default permissions of Read, Write, Delete.
 **Save this token somewhere as you will need it in the next step and will only see it once.**